dlwicksell/axiom/README.md

 * *patterns.pat* - Script to set up key bindings to change patterns in templates

 ### Changelog ###
-* Minor changes to datetime.vim, globaldump.vim, mtags.vim, and patterns.pat
-* Turned on wildmenu in vimrc
-* Added a new M Statusline feature in a new file called mstatus.vim
-* Minor changes to settings.vim, including ability to turn on the M Statusline
+* Minor changes to all the ftplugin script files, including bug fixes